dl467/A03/README.md

   2) Go into the Github section
   3) Click on the + sign to add and connect Github account.

- (Part 2)
+ (Part 2) Glossary
-  - Branch: is a line of working space commits are recorded.
+  - Branch : is a line of working space commits are recorded.
-  - Clone: copys the existing repository into another directory.
+  - Clone : copys the existing repository into another directory.
-  - Commit: is used to save and record work in a repository.
+  - Commit : is used to save and record work in a repository.
-  - Fetch: retrieves any type of data from the remote repository and downloads it into the local repository.
+  - Fetch : retrieves any type of data from the remote repository and downloads it into the local repository.
-  - GIT: is a version control software that lets you manage and track source code history.
+  - GIT : is a version control software that lets you manage and track source code history.
-  - Github: is a code hosting platform that track changes made in files.
+  - Github : is a code hosting platform that track changes made in files.
 Allows easy access and easy collaboration.
-  - Merge: merge contents from two different branches into the current branch.
+  - Merge : merge contents from two different branches into the current branch.
-  - Merge Conflict: when competing changes are made to same line of a file or when one person edits a file and another person deletes the same file.
+  - Merge Conflict : when competing changes are made to same line of a file or when one person edits a file and another person deletes the same file.
-  - Push: sends committed data from the local repository to the remote repository.
+  - Push : sends committed data from the local repository to the remote repository.
-  - Pull: updates local repository with new data from the remote repository.
+  - Pull : updates local repository with new data from the remote repository.
-  - Remote: usually refers to github used on the web.
+  - Remote : usually refers to github used on the web.
-  - Repository: storage space or folder to hold information for your project.
+  - Repository : storage space or folder to hold information for your project.